stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

-reaches blocking threshold in a node's peers' `accepted` field (meaning every one of a node's quorum slices contains at least one node with `x` in its `accepted` field), then the node adds `x` to its `accepted` field (removing it from `votes` if applicable).
+reaches blocking threshold in a node's peers' `accepted` field (meaning every one of a node's quorum slices contains at least one node with `x` in its `accepted` field), then the node adds `x` to its own `accepted` field (removing it from `votes` if applicable).
 These two cases correspond to the two conditions for entering the `accepted` state in (#fig:voting).

 A node finishes the NOMINATION phase whenever any value `x` reaches quorum threshold in the `accepted` fields.
-Following the terminology of (#federated-voting), this condition corresponds to when the node confirms some value `x` as nominated.
+Following the terminology of (#federated-voting), this condition corresponds to when the node confirms `x` as nominated.
 A node that has finished the NOMINATION phase stops adding new values to its `votes` set.
 However, the node continues adding new values to `accepted` as appropriate.
 Doing so may lead to more values becoming confirmed nominated in the background.

+Round `n` lasts for `2+n` seconds, after which, if the NOMINATION phase has not finished, a node proceeds to round `n+1`.
+A node continues to expanding its `votes` field with new values heard from any peers that is the highest priority neighbor in either the current or any prior rounds.

 ## Ballots